ivmai/libatomic_ops/doc/README.txt

 	       second value, with the expectation that the second read is ordered after the first one.
 On most architectures, this is equivalent to no barrier.
 (This is very hard to define precisely.
-It should probably be avoided.)
+It should probably be avoided.
+	       A major problem is that optimizers tend to try to eliminate dependencies from the generated code, since dependencies force the hardware to execute the code serially.)
 _release_read: Ordered with respect to earlier reads.
 Useful for
 	       implementing read locks.
 Can be implemented as _release, but not as _read, since _read groups the current operation